SmartApplicationUnipi/Smart_ELF/SmartApp.ENLP/README.md

 }
 ```
 The `tag` field has to be used to query for this kind of information.
-Emotion is given following Russell's circumplex model of affect. `language` indicates the language of the original user sentence.
+Emotion is given following Russell's circumplex model of affect. `language` indicates the language of the original user sentence and is forwarded. `timestamp` is forwarded for analytics purposes.

 ## ELF Internal Emotional State (IES)
 In order to provide a realistic answer to the user the module has to compute what is the emotional state of ELF itself.